 In 2005, the Commission completed the basic framework of a land use plan for the Southeastern Wisconsin Region to the year 2035.
 The year 2035 plan represents the fifth generation regional land use plan, prior plans having been prepared for the design years of 1990, 2000, 2010, and 2020.
 The year 2035 land use plan includes recommendations for urban service areas, environmentally significant lands, and rural areas in the seven-county Region.
 The plan includes a database of planned population, households, and employment levels and land use for the Region that is adaptable for use in a wide range of regional and local planning activities.
 Remaining work on the year 2035 regional land use plan involves the refinement and detailing of the residential component of that plan, resulting in a housing element for the comprehensive regional plan.
-In 2008, work on this housing element was initiated.
+Work on the housing element was initiated in 2008 with the establishment of a regional housing plan advisory committee and preparation of a draft scope of work.
+In 2009, a series of public open houses was held to obtain comment on the housing plan and the proposed scope of work.
+Plan objectives, principles, and standards were also prepared and reviewed by the advisory committee.

 The regional land use plan serves as the key element of the comprehensive plan for the Southeastern Wisconsin Region.
-All of the other elements of the regional comprehensive plan-including the transportation element, water quality management element, and park and open space element-are prepared within the framework of the regional land use plan.
+All of the other elements of the regional comprehensive plan-including the transportation element, housing element, water quality management element, and park and open space element-are prepared within the framework of the regional land use plan.
 The regional land use plan is also recommended for use by counties and communities as an overall framework for, and point of departure for, the preparation of county and local comprehensive plans.
 The refinement and detailing of the residential component of the regional land use plan will make the plan even more useful as a basis for other regional, as well as county and local planning efforts.

-In 2009, the residential element of the regional land use plan will undergo refinement and detailing, addressing availability, location, and density of housing.
-This refinement and detailing will provide a housing element of the regional plan.
-The distribution of jobs in the Region as envisioned in the regional land use plan will be an important consideration in the preparation of the regional housing plan element.
+Work on refining and detailing the residential element of the regional land use plan will continue throughout 2010.
+When completed in 2011, this refinement and detailing will provide a housing element of the regional plan.
+The distribution of jobs in the Region as envisioned in the year 2035 regional land use plan will be an important consideration in the preparation of the regional housing plan element.
 The housing planning work will include an inventory and analysis of the existing housing stock and housing occupancy characteristics; the formulation of housing objectives and standards; and the preparation of a housing plan element intended to achieve those objectives and standards, particularly addressing the issues of job-housing balance and affordable housing.